poppinlp/file-changed/README.md

 Arguments:

 - no arguments: update all files
-- path {String}: update these files only
+- path {String}: the target file path or glob

 Return:

 - `this` {Object}: for chain operation

 ### clean()

 Clean files in collection which could not found.